-The sensitivity of a quantum state to displacements is characterized by the minimal change in displacement, $\delta \alpha$, needed to reduce the overlap between states to zero.
-For coherent states, the overlap is given by $O(\delta \alpha) = \text{e}^{-|\delta\alpha|^2}$, indicating that the smallest detectable displacement must exceed the Planck scale, specifically $|\delta\alpha| > 1$.
-Notably, this sensitivity is independent of the mean number of quanta in the state, $\bar{n} = \braket{\hat{a}^\dagger \hat{a}} = |\alpha|^2$, meaning that increasing the average number of quanta does not enhance displacement sensitivity.
-Instead, sensitivity is fundamentally limited by shot noise from vacuum fluctuations, which limits the ability to detect changes at the quantum level~\cite{akhtar_sub-planck_2021}.
+The sensitivity of a quantum state to displacements is characterized by the minimal change in displacement $\delta \alpha$ needed to reduce the overlap between states to zero.
+For a coherent state $\ket{\beta}$, the overlap between its $\delta \alpha$-displaced version is given by $O(\delta \alpha) = \text{e}^{-|\delta\alpha|^2}$, indicating that the smallest detectable displacement must exceed the Planck scale, specifically $|\delta\alpha| > 1$.

-First, consider the 2-component cat state.
+First, we consider the two-component cat state ($L=2$).
 Figure~\ref{fig:overlaps}(a) illustrates the overlap function for this example.
-As indicated in Fig.~\ref{fig:zeros}(a), the overlap becomes zero for a displacement $\delta p\sim\nicefrac{1}{\beta}$ along the $\text{Im}(\alpha)$ direction, while a displacement $\delta x >1$ along the $\text{Re}(\alpha)$ direction also results in zero overlap.
-This indicates that sensitivity to displacement for this case is enhanced compared to a coherent state along the $\text{Im}(\alpha)$ direction, where it is less than that of coherent sates, but along the $\text{Re}(\alpha)$ direction, it matches that of coherent states.
-Thus, for an ordinary cat state, enhanced sensitivity is directed along a specific phase space direction~\cite{akhtar_sub-planck_2021}.
+In this context, we highlight the regions where the overlap function exhibits minor amplitudes, as illustrated in Fig.~\ref{fig:zeros}(a).
+This emphasizes the extent of displacement required for the cat state and its slightly displaced variant to become orthogonal.
+It can be demonstrated that the core region contributes to the overlap, with its corresponding zeros retaining their shape during variations of $\beta$ along the $\delta x$ direction, while they shrink along the $\delta p$ direction.
+The overlap becomes zero for a displacement $\delta p\approx \nicefrac{1}{\beta}$ along the $\text{Im}(\alpha)$ direction, while a constant displacement $\delta x >1$ is required along the $\text{Re}(\alpha)$ direction to achieve the vanishing of this overlap.
+This is identical to the behavior of coherent states, where the orthogonality of the cat state in this direction occurs at the Planck-scale level of displacement.
+This indicates that sensitivity to displacement for this case is enhanced compared with that for a coherent state along the $\text{Im}(\alpha)$ direction, where it is less than that of coherent states, but along the $\text{Re}(\alpha)$ direction, it matches that of coherent states.
+Thus, for an ordinary cat state, enhanced sensitivity is directed along a specific phase-space direction~\cite{akhtar_sub-planck_2021}.